91koff/plex.kino.pub.upd/README.md

 System requirements:
 - python 3
 - ubuntu 16.04
-- sudo/root priviledges to add job to cron, restart services and update plugin bindle
+- sudo/root priviledges to add a job to cron, restart services and update plugin bindle
 - https://github.com/mrworf/plexupdate scrtipt

 P.S.
 If you know any other way to autoupdate kino.pub or other plex bundles, pls, let me know.